How to add the Auto Position (Gait) robot skill

 How to use the Auto Position (Gait) robot skill

 Create frames and actions to animate the robot servos into pre-defined positions.
-Use this for having the robot wave, dance, or display interactive gestures.
+Use this to have the robot wave, dance, or display interactive gestures.

-A gait is the pattern of movement of the limbs of animals, including robots, during locomotion.
+A gait is the movement pattern of animals' limbs, including robots, during locomotion.
 This robot skill allows robots to customize servo animations for gait locomotion and interacting with the world.
-Some robots (i.e., humanoids, hexapods, and more) use servos to move with gaits based on speed, terrain, the need to maneuver, and energetic efficiency.
+Some robots (i.e., humanoids, hexapods, and more) use servos to move with gaits based on speed, terrain, maneuverability, and energetic efficiency.
 Robot configurations will use different gaits due to differences in their build.
 For example, a humanoid robot uses a bipedal walking gait, while a hexapod uses a six-legged crawling gait.

 Two Versions